 Differentiation hack: How to find your special something

 What makes you different from your competition?
-In today’s world, few lucky startups can definitively say “we’re the only ones doing X,” with X being meaningful enough like truly inventing a brand new category, being the only Facebook partner in their country, etc. If you’re not in this rarified camp, don’t despair.
+In today’s world, few lucky startups can definitively say “we’re the only ones doing X,” with X being meaningful enough like truly inventing a brand new category, being the only Facebook partner in their country, etc. If you’re not in this rarefied camp, don’t despair.
 In this post, we’ll share creative ways to tease out non-obvious-but-still-compelling differentiators that can serve you well whether you’re sending cold emails to prospects, pitching your company to reporters, or trying to get job candidates to join you.

 Here are five ideas for finding your special something, as well as tips on what to avoid.